Here's what we know about Khashoggi's death after Saudi U-turn

 Breaking News Emails

-Saudi Arabia's king and crown prince have called the family of slain journalist Jamal Khashoggi to offer their condolences, and the country’s Foreign Minister Adel al-Jubeir called his “murder” a “tremendous mistake” on Sunday.
+Saudi Arabia's king and crown prince have called the family of slain journalist Jamal Khashoggi to offer their condolences, and Foreign Minister Adel al-Jubeir called his "murder" a "tremendous mistake" on Sunday.

 The acknowledgment that Khashoggi was killed in the Saudi consulate in Istanbul marks a 180-degree change from the Saudi government's previous and vehement denials that anything happened to him there on Oct.
 2.